 What are some heart-healthy dietary recommendations?

-Eat more fruits, veggies, lean proteins like fish and chicken, and healthy fats from nuts and olive oil.
-This protects your heart and lowers heart disease risks.
+Eat more fruits and vegetables, lean proteins like fish and chicken, and healthy fats from nuts and olive oil.
+This will protect your heart and lower your risk of heart disease.

 How do I monitor my cholesterol levels?